 The endocannabinoid system communicates with numerous receptors throughout your body.
 When all is going well, the receptors mind their business.
 However, when problems pop up in the system, the neural tissues at the end of the receptors go into panic mode.

 These receptors send signals out to the endocannabinoid system.
 This complex area of the body deciphers the message it receives and figures out a plan of attack.
-When you have inflammation in your joints, it may prompt the brain to create substance P, your pain perception.
 If you’re sleepy, it might trigger the pineal gland to secrete melatonin.
 In times of joy, the endocannabinoid system will tell the adrenal glands to let out a bit of dopamine.

 Suffice to say, the endocannabinoid system covers a lot of ground.
 So, when taking CBD, the cannabinoids interact indirectly with receptors and other compounds, supplementing the endocannabinoid system and helping it do what it does best.